svecosystem/mode-watcher/README.md

 ### mode

 A readable store that contains the current mode.
-It can be `light` or `dark`.
+It can be `"light"` or `"dark"` or `undefined` if evaluated on the server.

 ```svelte
 <script lang="ts">